balena-io/docs/pages/reference/OS/secure-boot-and-full-disk-encryption/generic-x86-64-gpt.md

 excerpt: Setup secure boot and full disk encryption for Generic x86_64 (GPT)
 ---

-# Setup secure boot and full disk encryption for Generic x86\_64 (GPT)
+# Setup secure boot and full disk encryption for Generic x86_64 (GPT)

 This section describes how to setup a device with secure boot and full disk encryption using `Generic x86_64 (GPT)` \{{ $names.os.lower \}} image.
-This image should be compatible on a wide range of x86\_64 devices.
+This image should be compatible on a wide range of x86_64 devices.
 Note that `Generic x86-64 (legacy MBR)` and `Intel NUC` images do not provide secure boot and full disk encryption.

-Before diving into how to provision a device with secure boot and full disk encryption, let's look at some important considerations around this feature specifically for x86\_64 devices.
+Before diving into how to provision a device with secure boot and full disk encryption, let's look at some important considerations around this feature specifically for x86_64 devices.
 For more information on the general approach to secure boot, see our docs on a [general overview of our secure boot and full disk encryption implementation](../../../../reference/OS/secure-boot-and-full-disk-encryption/overview/).

 ## Important Considerations and Caveats

-* \{{ $names.os.upper \}} does not use the shim first stage bootloader that other Linux distributions do and is usually signed with Microsoft platform keys. \{{ $names.os.upper \}} is an embedded distribution, and when secure boot is enabled only \{{ $names.company.lower \}} signed operating systems are allowed to boot.
+- \{{ $names.os.upper \}} does not use the shim first stage bootloader that other Linux distributions do and is usually signed with Microsoft platform keys. \{{ $names.os.upper \}} is an embedded distribution, and when secure boot is enabled only balena signed operating systems are allowed to boot.
-* Disk encryption and decryption is unattended - there is no user interaction when mounting the encrypted disks as it is expected from an embedded device.
+- Disk encryption and decryption is unattended - there is no user interaction when mounting the encrypted disks as it is expected from an embedded device.
-* Secure boot and disk encryption have been designed to work as a bundle in \{{ $names.os.lower \}} and they cannot be configured separately.
+- Secure boot and disk encryption have been designed to work as a bundle in \{{ $names.os.lower \}} and they cannot be configured separately.
-* Only system partitions are encrypted.
+- Only system partitions are encrypted.
 Any extra storages are not encrypted.
-* OS images are signed images and \{{ name.company.lower \}} manages a secure signing server.
+- OS images are signed images and balena manages a secure signing server.
 We currently use a single key for the platform and consequently we can never provide the key to end users.
 You can read further on [how we handle keys](../../../../reference/OS/secure-boot-and-full-disk-encryption/overview/#keys-and-certificates-in-secure-boot).
-* It is not possible to configure GRUB or kernel parameters
+- It is not possible to configure GRUB or kernel parameters
-* There are [other trade-offs](../../../../reference/OS/secure-boot-and-full-disk-encryption/overview/#other-considerations) pertaining to debugging and system configuration.
+- There are [other trade-offs](../../../../reference/OS/secure-boot-and-full-disk-encryption/overview/#other-considerations) pertaining to debugging and system configuration.

 ## System requirements

-*   **Secure Element: Trusted Platform Module (TPM) 2.0**
+- **Secure Element: Trusted Platform Module (TPM) 2.0**

-    To use secure boot and full disk encryption, your device must have a Trusted Platform Module (TPM) 2.0 which is the [secure element](../../../../reference/OS/secure-boot-and-full-disk-encryption/overview/#secure-element) on x86\_64 devices.
+  To use secure boot and full disk encryption, your device must have a Trusted Platform Module (TPM) 2.0 which is the [secure element](../../../../reference/OS/secure-boot-and-full-disk-encryption/overview/#secure-element) on x86_64 devices.
 For initial setup, the TPM must be in a mode that allows enrolling new keys, often called "Setup Mode" in the BIOS/UEFI settings.
-While most modern x86\_64 devices support this, some models may be locked into "Deployed Mode," which prevents key enrollment and is therefore incompatible.
+While most modern x86_64 devices support this, some models may be locked into "Deployed Mode," which prevents key enrollment and is therefore incompatible.

   Moreover, TPMs can be of two types:

-    * Firmware TPM (fTPM): The TPM is integrated directly into the main CPU's firmware.
+  - Firmware TPM (fTPM): The TPM is integrated directly into the main CPU's firmware.
-    * Discrete TPM (dTPM): The TPM is a separate, physical chip on the motherboard, external to the CPU.
+  - Discrete TPM (dTPM): The TPM is a separate, physical chip on the motherboard, external to the CPU.

   While \{{ $names.os.lower \}} technically supports both, we **only** recommend using devices with a firmware TPM (fTPM) for deployments requiring secure boot and disk encryption.
 The primary reason we advise against using discrete TPMs (dTPMs) is the physical security risk they introduce.
 A dTPM communicates with the CPU over a bus on the motherboard, typically using protocols like SPI or I2C.
 This external communication path creates a potential attack vector, which is not present in fTPM.

-* **The device should support Unified Extensible Firmware Interface (UEFI)**
+- **The device should support Unified Extensible Firmware Interface (UEFI)**
-*   **Persist UEFI settings for the expected lifetime of the device**
+- **Persist UEFI settings for the expected lifetime of the device**

   As a necessary part of the provisioning process, customers will almost certainly change some UEFI settings to non-default values.
 The customer should test that these settings will persist for the expected lifetime of their device.
 For instance, customers should use an RTC / CMOS battery that will endure through the expected lifetime of the device.
 Note that extended periods without AC / mains power will shorten the life of an RTC battery.

 ## Setup

 There are two steps required to install a secure boot enabled and disk encrypted system:

-* Opt-in secure boot mode in the \{{ $names.os.lower \}} installer
+- Opt-in secure boot mode in the \{{ $names.os.lower \}} installer
-* Configure the device’s Unified Extensible Firmware Interface (UEFI) firmware for secure boot and setup mode
+- Configure the device’s Unified Extensible Firmware Interface (UEFI) firmware for secure boot and setup mode

 Note that \{{ $names.os.lower \}} currently does not support updating from a non-secure boot enabled system into a secure boot enabled one.
 The only way to install a secure boot and disk encrypted system at this moment is by using a \{{ $names.os.lower \}} installer image.